Joseph Paruta: Mercy killing

 It was all set.
 I was home waiting to be picked up by Huck and Eddie.
 My wife was there.
 The night before I had been real irritable.
 When Debbie mentioned this, I put her off.
 I said I had things on my mind.
 Now I stepped outside for a second, and when I came back, she said she had sad news.
 Eddie had just called.
-He said that Old Man Paruta suddenly took a turn for the worst.
+He said that Old Man Paruta suddenly took a turn for the worse.
 He was rushed to the hospital by ambulance, but died on the way.
 He was only fifty-nine.
 My man of loyalty, of heart and soul, a man of honor, were gone.

-His friend and family consigliere Frank DeCicco would later be murdered a year later.
+His friend and family underboss Frank DeCicco would later be murdered a year later.
 The deaths of D'Angelo, Paruta and Frank DeCicco would all play a heavy toll on Sammy Gravano.
 With DeCicco's murder, Gravano would no longer have any of his original close friends or crew left having all met their demise either by his hand or at hands of others.
 The deaths of his criminal associates would later play a factor in deciding to testify against the Gambino crime family and his former boss and friend John Gotti.

 After Paruta died, he would help support his wife and children financially over the years.
 He was the only member of Gravano's crew not to meet their fate by being murdered.

-He was the last member of Gravano's original Bensonhurst, Brooklyn crew that he had inherited from Salvatore Aurello after Frank DeCicco was murdered by a car bomb in 1985, two years earlier.
+He was the last member of Gravano's original Bensonhurst, Brooklyn crew that he had inherited from Salvatore Aurello after Frank DeCicco was murdered by a car bomb in 1986, two years earlier.